themihirmathur/WHATS-CHAT/README.md

 By leveraging strong encryption techniques and real-time functionality, the project aims to promote secure messaging and foster trust in online communication.

 ![image](https://media.cybernews.com/images/featured/2022/05/Best-secure-communication-software-for-outreach.png)

 ## CONTRIBUTION

 Contributions are welcome!
 If you find any issues or would like to contribute to the project, please feel free to open a new issue or submit a pull request.
-Together, we can improve and enhance WHATS-CHAT.
+Together, we can improve and enhance `WHATS-CHAT`.

 <h2>CONCLUSION</h2>